Learning a quantum channel from its steady-state: Quantum device results

 \subsection{Results II: Noise model characterization}

 In this section we present the results of applying our optimization algorithm to \emph{characterize} the noise within a quantum device.
-The full learned noise model parameter details are presented in \App{app-sec:ibmq-noise-model-results}.
+The full learned noise model parameter details are presented in \App{app-sec:ibmq-noise-model-results}, and the statistical error analysis is presented in \App{app-sec:stat-error}.

 To evaluate the quality of our noise characterization, we took the noise model that we learned and used it to numerically simulate the steady states of map-2 (of $\mcE_I$ and $\mcE_{II}$).
 On these steady states we calculated the expectation values of $2$-local Paulis in the bulk of the 5 qubits line (we used qubits $1,2$ for $\mcE_I$ and $2,3$ for $\mcE_{II}$).
 We then compared these simulated expectation values to the actual results we measured on the quantum hardware when running map-2 (part (iii) of our experiment described in \Sec{sec:ibmq-measurement-protocol}).
 We used the same procedure to test the two other noise models from the previous section, i.e., the ideal (noiseless) model, and IBMQ Qiskit's model.
 In contrast to the previous section, to sample the $2$-local Paulis from the IBMQ Qiskit noise model we don't need to know $\mcE^*_{odd}, \mcE^*_{even}$.
 Hence, we calculated the $2$-local Pauli expectation values directly from the IBMQ Qiskit simulator using the noise model imported from the device's backend properties at the time of our experiment.